matthigg/ai-cardgame-backend-fast-api/README.md

 Creature Configs: Modify CREATURES in config.py to adjust HP, energy, speed, special abilities, and reward parameters.

-Checkpoints: If you add or remove special abilities, the corresponding checkpoint files should be automatically deleted to avoid inconsistencies.
+Checkpoints: When you add or remove special abilities, the affected checkpoint files are automatically deleted and recreated to prevent inconsistencies.
+Keep in mind that this resets the creature’s neural network weights and biases, so training progress for that creature will be lost.

 Seed: By default, the simulation uses a fixed random seed for reproducibility.
 Disable it in config.py if you want varied outcomes.